opendilab/DI-engine-docs/cartpole_en.rst

 Install
 ====

-installation method
+Installation Method
 --------

 The Cartpole environment is built into the gym, and you can install the gym directly.
-Its environment id is \``CartPole-v0``\.
+Its environment id is \ ``CartPole-v0``\.

 .. code:: shell

     pip install gym

-Verify installation
+Verify Installation
 --------

 Run the following command on the Python command line to verify that the installation is successful.